annotation/text-fabric/docs/About/Older.md

     or

     ```
-    text-fabric -k datasource
+    text-fabric -k corpus
     ```

-    to kill the processes for a specific datasource only.
+    to kill the processes for a specific corpus only.

 ??? abstract "Manual node entry"
     You can enter nodes manually in the TF browser.